nightscout/nightscout.github.io/docs/nightscout/new_user.md

 ## Step 4: Fork and deploy cgm-remote-monitor

 </br>

+!!! warning "If you previously forked cgm-remote-monitor before reaching this step, you should delete the existing cgm-remote-monitor repository before proceeding"
+    Delete your current cgm-remote-monitor fork using [Step 1 of this guide (ONLY STEP1!)](../../update/redeploy/#step-1-cleanup-github). </br>

 - You should now have three pages opened in your browser: Heroku, Atlas and Github, make sur each one is logged in (i.e. not asking you to login) before you continue.